sanskrit-lexicon/csl-doc/readme_dev.md

 ### setup virtual environment with sphinx on local computer

-Be sure that 'csldoc' is the current directory.
-We are going to create subdirectories *virtualenv-16.0.0* and *myenv* within csldoc;  Note these are in .gitignore, so they are not tracked by git.
+Be sure that 'csl-doc' is the current directory.
+We are going to create subdirectories *virtualenv-16.0.0* and *myenv* within csl-doc;  Note these are in .gitignore, so they are not tracked by git.
 ```
 # 1. retrieve zipped version of virtualenv
-# csldoc is current directory
+# csl-doc is current directory
 curl -O https://files.pythonhosted.org/packages/33/bc/fa0b5347139cd9564f0d44ebd2b147ac97c36b2403943dbee8a25fd74012/virtualenv-16.0.0.tar.gz
 # 2. unpack the compressed file into directory virtualenv-16.0.0
 tar xvfz virtualenv-16.0.0.tar.gz